Lettings policy

 • where a reply to any application reminder undertaken by the council is not received

-• if any correspondence (such as an offer letter) is returned by the Post Office as undelivered
+• if any correspondence (such as an offer letter) is returned by the Post Office as undelivered or no reply is received to any electronic communication requiring a response

-• when the customer has been rehoused by the council or a Registered Provider, including part ownership schemes
+• when the customer has been rehoused by the council or a registered provider, including part ownership schemes

 • where a council tenant’s tenancy ends or they complete a mutual exchange